Snowflake-Labs/roleout/README.md

 - Schemas will all be MANAGED ACCESS
 - Virtual warehouses are currently set to MEDIUM size and other parameters are left to the defaults

+### Schema Object Groups

+Although not generally recommended, sometimes you might have a hard requirement to control access to individual tables and views, rather than at the schema level.
+Enable Schema Object Groups to create groups of tables and views across schemas and databases that should share an access level, and manage that access from the Access page.

+On the "Schema Object Groups" page, you can create one or more groups.
+Clicking the group name will take you to the edit page where you can add tables and views from one or more schemas across databases to the group.

 ### Functional Roles

 Determine what groups of people and programs that will use Snowflake exist in your organization, and make functional